-- A. CONTRACTOR will engage in discharge planning beginning at intake for each client served under this agreement.
-Discharge planning will include regular reassessment of client functioning, attainment of goals, determination of treatment needs and establishment of discharge goals. - B. When possible, discharge will include treatment at a lower level of care or intensity appropriate to client's needs and provision of additional referrals to community resources for client to utilize after discharge. - CONTRACTOR shall follow discharge criteria as outlined the in the COUNTY MHP policies and procedures.
+- A. CONTRACTOR shall engage in discharge planning beginning at intake for each client served under this Agreement.
+Discharge planning shall include regular reassessment of client functioning, attainment of goals, determination of treatment needs and establishment of discharge goals. - B. When possible, discharge shall include treatment at a lower level of care or intensity appropriate to client's needs and provision of additional referrals to community resources for client to utilize after discharge. - CONTRACTOR shall follow discharge criteria as outlined in COUNTY's MHP policies and procedures.